WhatsApp Contact

 Here the story of The Persian Carpet starts once more.

-The Zandieh Dynasty had a short reign after the Afshari Dynasty fell.
-Iran's capital moved from Mashhad to Shiraz.
-During this time, there was relative peace and economic growth, especially under the reign of the first king, Karim-Khan Zand.
-The Zandieh worked to revive the economic dynamics of the Safavid era, with Karim-Khan allowing the British East India Company to open a trading post in Bushehr to revitalize foreign trade.
-Although there was no significant progress in carpet weaving during this time, the encouragement of artisanal works and fine arts led to the emergence of the School of Zandieh Art, which indirectly affected the art of carpet weaving to the time of the Qajar Dynasty.
+After the fall of the Afshari Dynasty, the Zandieh Dynasty was established, and Iran's capital moved from Mashhad to Shiraz.
+During the reign of Karim-Khan Zand, there was relative peace and economic growth.
+Karim-Khan allowed the British East India Company to open a trading post in Bushehr, which revived foreign trade and economic dynamics.
+Although there was no significant progress in carpet weaving during this time, the encouragement of artisanal works and fine arts led to the emergence of the School of Zandieh Art.
+This indirect influence affected carpet weaving and persisted through the Qajar Dynasty.

 THE QAJAR PERIOD

-Carpet weaving continued momentum during the Qajarieh era well into the Twentieth century.
-Perhaps the most significant development of this period is not the art of carpet weaving but the commercialization of the Persian carpet industry.
-The reign of Qajarieh, which lasted for nearly 140 years from 1785 to 1925, is marked by the rapid development of international relations between Iran and other countries, especially with Europe.
+Carpet weaving during the Qajar Period in Iran experienced a significant boost that lasted well into the 20th century.
+However, what stands out the most during this era is not just the art of carpet weaving but the commercialization of the Persian carpet industry.
+Lasting nearly 140 years, from 1785 to 1925, the reign of Qajar saw rapid growth in international relations between Iran and other countries, mainly Europe.

-Many European countries started sending emissaries to Iran, seeking new economic opportunities.
-On the other hand, the Iranian government seeking to revive its economy after years of political turmoil and prolonged wars, observing European countries' industrial development and economic achievements, tried to benefit from the new environment by allowing foreign companies to expand their commercial activities in Iran.
+With European nations searching for new economic opportunities, they began sending emissaries to Iran.
+Meanwhile, the Iranian government, keen to revive the economy after years of political turmoil and prolonged wars, welcomed foreign companies to expand their commercial activities in Iran.

-Companies such as Ziegler & Co started to invest heavily in the Iranian carpet weaving industry to respond to the growing need of the wealthy European aristocracy that had started to flourish during the industrial revolution in Europe.
+Companies like Ziegler & Co invested heavily in the Iranian carpet weaving industry to meet the increasing demand of the affluent European aristocracy, which thrived during the Industrial Revolution in Europe.

-On the other hand, numerous organizations and companies were instituted to support the more organized production of Persian Carpet in Iran during the last several decades.
-Many Iranian higher education institutes offer extensive academic courses on carpet weaving techniques, from the art of designing to the final stages of producing genuine Persian Carpets.
+Various organizations and companies have emerged to support the organized production of Persian Carpets in Iran, while esteemed higher education institutes offer extensive academic courses on carpet weaving techniques.

 MASTERS